secretstartups/handbook/content/handbook/customer-success/_index.md

 ### Initiative: Usage

 Collecting and making use of customer data and insights is key to customer success.
-It’s important to do more with data and when necessary share back with customers, which in turn helps and encourages our customers to improve and drive adoption.
+It's important to do more with data and when necessary share back with customers, which in turn helps and encourages our customers to improve and drive adoption.

 ### Initiative: Performance